ZiGuan/Machine-Learning-Small-Project/README.md

 ![](images/gradient_descent_slope.png)

-`N` is the number of points you have in your dataset `m` is the current gradient guess
+`N` is the number of points you have in your dataset.
+`m` is the current gradient guess.
-`b` is the current intercept guess
+`b` is the current intercept guess.

 #### Linear Regression in Scikit-learn